 04Polishing Your Prose

 Are you even sure that you want to write grants?
 Perhaps it would make more sense to hire a professional grant writer for a fee.
-Here's what you should know about hiring outside help.
+Here's what you should know about enlisting outside help.

 4 Grant Writing Tips From Prospecting to Final Draft